 It doesn’t need to be said that loyal, happy, and motivated restaurant staff will be more dedicated towards their work and will continuously strive for the betterment of the restaurant.
 When an employee feels connected to the organization, they work not only for their growth but for the restaurant’s growth and success.

 How to Keep Your Restaurant Staff Happy

 It doesn’t take much to keep your restaurant’s lifeline happy.
-A good pay as per the industry standards and good treatment are enough.
+Good pay as per the industry standards and good treatment is enough.
 However, to inculcate a feeling of belongingness in your restaurant staff you’d have to go the extra mile.

 Your main aim should be to identify the issues that reduce the productivity of your staff and then taking steps to rectify the problem.

 Appreciating your staff is just as important.
 Arrange regular meetings with an agenda to not just review their performance, but to also appreciate and incentivize them.
 Also, be open to feedback and suggestions from the staff as well.
 Taking their reviews and giving them due consideration will make your restaurant staff feel valued.
 Once you can establish the fact that they have played a role in the success of the restaurant, they will with all their energy and strength work further to bolster your efforts.

 Here are 10 golden ways to keep your staff happy and motivated that is sure to boost your employee productivity.

 You as a restaurant owner are responsible to establish this system and processes in your restaurant.
 Do not leave it only for your manager to tackle the restaurant staff.
 You must take an active part, and set the process yourself.
 Remember, no matter how well you are able to attract customers, if you do not have the right number and a competent workforce, you can hardly appease your customers.
 So, take all the necessary steps to reduce the attrition of employees by keeping them happy.